 - After the donuts have cooled, dip the top of each donut into the glaze.

-- While the glaze is still soft, press Fruit Bliss Organic Dried Tart Cherries, Fruit Bliss Dried Figs, toasted coconut, and pecans into the glaze.
+- While the glaze is still soft, press the dried fruit, toasted coconut, and pecans into the glaze.

 I love making treats like these donuts at home, because I know they are made with quality ingredients.